Shuaib-Ahmed/Dummy-Sql-Editor/README.md

 **External Packages:** react-select, react-icons, react-notifications-component

+## Page Load Time
+It is in between 466 ms – 1.19 s range.
+I measured this with the help of performance table in google tools.

 ## Optimizations

 To make this website more efficient I am showing limit based table data to my user, so that larger amount of table data is not rendered at once and crahing my website.